Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. deployment queue settings** ✅

-### Question-153 ？？？
+### Question-153

 You use Azure Pipelines to build and test a React js application.

 You have a pipeline that has a single job

-You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.
+**You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.**

 You need to recommend a solution to reduce the pipeline execution time.